mateuszlewko/OpraDB/README.md

 4. We solve this set of inequalities using [Z3](TODO:link) solver to find out how many times to traverse each cycle.
 If no positive solutions where found it means that path doesn't satisfy arithmetic constraints.

+## Examples

+TODO: Graph picture

+TODO: 3x non trivial graph query

-### Comparison with  Gremlin (Apache TinkerPop)
+## Comparison with Gremlin (Apache TinkerPop)

+I'll compare these graph query languages on [air routes](TODO:link) dataset.

+TODO: Mention that OpraDB also supports graphml data format

+TODO: comparison, queries in both languages

-### Future work (TODO list)
+## Future work

-- Returning paths
+- [ ] Returning paths.
-- Finding shortest paths
+- [ ] Finding shortest paths.
-- Time and memory optimizations
+- [ ] Time and memory optimizations.
-- Results visualization with web client
+- [ ] Results visualization with web client.

+## Contribution

 If you have any thoughts or request, feel free to create an issue or add a pull request.
+Feedback is welcome.